klept0/C25K-Calendar-Creator/README.md

 <summary>Implemented Features</summary>

 - **Plan Customization:** Choose number of weeks and days per week for your plan.
+- **Customizable Plan Templates:** Save and load custom plan templates for different goals or fitness levels.
+You can now save your current plan as a template, load a template at the start, and select from built-in or custom templates. *(Newly implemented)*
 - **Accessibility:** High-contrast and large-font options for Markdown and Excel outputs.
 - **Dynamic Start Date:** Start on a specific date or next Monday.
 - **Progress Tracking:** Excel tracker is auto-generated and includes all macros, formulas, and visual cues.
 Macros are auto-inserted using the included macro inserter script.